 “I struggle with it so much!!!
-I needed it,” added another.
+I needed it,” another added.

 “Oof I’m sweating just thinking how hard it would be!” another wrote.
 “Great advice.”

-TikTokers, rejoice: This international marketer shares some priceless tips on promoting online kicks:
+TikTokers, rejoice: This international marketer shares some invaluable tips on promoting kicks online:

 Public speaking expert’s post reveals a major trick to removing “filler words” from your vocabulary appeared first on In The Know.

 More from In The Know: